Intrinsic Diophantine approximation on quadric hypersurfaces

-The first part (General Theory) will be divided as follows.
-In Section \ref{sectionexamples} we introduce some more notation and terminology, and test the notions discussed above on a special class of manifolds (Veronese varieties), thereby familiarizing the readers with some of the tools used in the paper.
-In Section \ref{sectiongames} we introduce the hyperplane game, our main technical tool for proving Theorem \ref{theoremBAfulldimension} (full dimension of BA), and state a strengthening of Theorem \ref{theoremBAfulldimension} which is phrased in terms of the hyperplane game (Theorem \ref{theoremBAwinning}).
-In Section \ref{sectionsimplex} we state and prove a version of the Simplex Lemma (Lemma \ref{lemmasimplex}), which we then use to prove both Theorem \ref{theoremBAwinning} (and thus Theorem \ref{theoremBAfulldimension}) and Theorem \ref{theoremextremal}.

-In the second part we consider quadratic hypersurfaces.
-In Section \ref{sectionpreliminaries} we recall the necessary preliminaries from the theory of quadratic forms.
-In Section \ref{sectioncorrespondence} we state and prove the Correspondence Principle, which relates intrinsic Diophantine approximation on a nonsingular rational quadratic hypersurface $M_\form$ with dynamics on a certain space of arithmetic lattices.
-This correspondence is similar to the one developed for ambient approximation by Davenport--Schmidt and Dani, see \cite{DavenportSchmidt1,DavenportSchmidt2, Dani4, KleinbockMargulis, KleinbockMargulis2} and generalizes the one used in \cite{KleinbockMerrill}.
-In particular, we prove (Corollary \ref{corollaryBAboundedorbits}) that $[\xx]\in \BA_{M_\form}(\psi_1)$ if and only if a certain trajectory on the corresponding homogeneous space is bounded.
+{\bf The structure of the paper.} In Section \ref{sectionpreliminaries} we recall the necessary preliminaries from the theory of quadratic forms.
+In Section \ref{sectioncorrespondence} we state and prove the Correspondence Principle, which relates intrinsic Diophantine approximation on a nonsingular rational quadric hypersurface $M_\form$ with dynamics on a certain space of arithmetic lattices.
+This correspondence is similar to the one developed for ambient approximation by Davenport--Schmidt and Dani, see \cite{Dani4, DavenportSchmidt1,DavenportSchmidt2, KleinbockMargulis2, KleinbockMargulis} and generalizes the one used in \cite{KleinbockMerrill}.
+In particular, we prove (Corollary \ref{corollaryBAboundedorbits}) that $[\xx]\in \BA_{M_\form}$ if and only if a certain trajectory on the corresponding homogeneous space is bounded.

-In Section \ref{sectionproofdirichlet} we prove Theorem \ref{theoremdirichletquadratic} (Dirichlet for quadratic hypersurfaces).
-In Section \ref{sectionkhinchinquadratic} we use \cite[Theorem 1.7]{KleinbockMargulis} to reduce Theorem \ref{theoremkhinchinquadratic} (Khintchine for quadratic hypersurfaces) to a statement about Haar measure on the space of $\form$-arithmetic lattices (Proposition \ref{propositionkDL}).
+In Section \ref{sectionproofdirichlet} we prove Theorem \ref{theoremdirichletquadratic} (Dirichlet for quadric hypersurfaces).
+In Section \ref{sectionkhinchinquadratic} we use \cite[Theorem 1.7]{KleinbockMargulis} to reduce Theorem \ref{theoremkhinchinquadratic} (Khintchine for quadric hypersurfaces) to a statement about Haar measure on the space of $\form$-arithmetic lattices (Proposition \ref{propositionkDL}).
 In Section \ref{sectionreductiontheory} we use the generalized Iwasawa decomposition \cite[Proposition 8.44]{Knapp} and the reduction theory for algebraic groups \cite[Proposition 2.2]{Leuzinger} to prove Proposition \ref{propositionkDL}, thus completing the proof of Theorem \ref{theoremkhinchinquadratic}.
-Finally, in Section \ref{sectionspecialtype} we analyze in detail the exceptional quadratic hypersurface $M_{\form_0}$, and we explain intuitively why the converse to (the naive application of) Borel--Cantelli does not hold for intrinsic approximation on this hypersurface.
+Finally, in Section \ref{sectionspecialtype} we analyze in detail the exceptional quadric hypersurface $M_{\form_0}$ and explain intuitively why the converse to (the naive application of) Borel--Cantelli does not hold for intrinsic approximation on this hypersurface.